Identifying And Overcoming What Holds You Back In Life

 However, ultimately nothing and no one else holds us back but ourselves.

 Short of incarceration, or some form of significant health issue, we hold the key to moving ahead in our lives.
+The levels of success that we achieve are truly up to us.

 There may be those that disagree, but that would mean that they believe that the reason that they have been held back is someone else’s fault.